Sounds of Now Vienna 2026

 Composition Master Classes in the Heart of Vienna

-Join us next summer of 2025 for an intense two weeks of individual lessons, presentations, and seminars with our renowned international faculty, and concerts featuring a roster of world-class resident ensembles and soloists.
+Join us during the summer of 2026 for an intense two weeks of individual lessons, presentations, and seminars with our renowned international faculty, and concerts featuring a roster of world-class resident ensembles and soloists.

 University of Music and Performing Arts • Vienna, Austria